seetee/manual/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/seetee/manual)

-This is a manuals that I use in IT-courses.
+This is an experiment with the goal of creating a documentation standard for the IT-education at @TCStenungsund.

 ## Source